MangoFVTT/fvtt-ready-set-roll-5e/README.md

 - If enabled, items can also output an alternate roll when holding `alt`.
 This alternate roll can be configured independently of the default configuration.

 ## Planned Features
-- Implement damage context fields to convey what the damage comes from, or when it occurs.
+- Damage context fields to convey what the damage comes from, or when it occurs.
-- Implement retroactive roll editing, allowing for rolls to be updated with Advantage/Disadvantage/Critical Damage.
+- Retroactive roll editing, allowing for rolls to be updated with Advantage/Disadvantage/Critical Damage.
-- Macro support.
+- Macro support for more flexible quick rolling.

 ## Known Issues